Back

 Conclusion

-Template-NEXT v0.3.1 represents a significant evolution in Next.js project generation, offering professional-grade features with the simplicity developers love.
-From current directory support to intelligent conflict detection, every feature is designed to enhance your development workflow.
+Template-NEXT v0.3.2 represents a reliable, modern way to generate Next.js projects—stable by default with the option to go cutting-edge when you need it.
+From current directory support to intelligent conflict detection and template presets, every feature is designed to enhance your development workflow.

-The combination of Next.js 15, strategic version pinning, and a carefully curated set of tools ensures your projects start with a solid, maintainable foundation that can scale with your needs.
+The combination of Next.js 16, strategic version pinning (with a handy versions command), and a carefully curated set of tools ensures your projects start with a solid, maintainable foundation that can scale with your needs.

 Start your next project with Template-NEXT and experience the difference a professional project generator can make: